-In the Southwest Iowa Workforce Area, the One-Stop center has partnered with Southwestern Community College in multiple initiatives.
-One-stop benter Business services teams are constantly involved in groups with all core partners to enhance service delivery and avoid duplication.
-One-stop business services participate in career fairs at postsecondary educational institutions throughout the Area to create an awareness of services provided by the WIOA System.
+In the South Central Iowa Workforce Area, the one-stop centers have partnered with Iowa Valley and Indian Hills in multiple initiatives.
+One-stop Center Business services teams are constantly involved in groups with all Core Partners to enhance service delivery and avoid duplication.
+One-stop business services participate in Career Fairs at postsecondary educational institutions throughout the Area to create an awareness of services provided by the WIOA System.
 They are involved in serving all public and private schools in the Area to inform them about career pathways and training opportunities available.
-The One-Stop Center has also partnered with all schools to allow them to be a National Career Readiness Certificate proctor and have the service available at each school location.
+Each One-stop Center has also partnered with all schools to allow them to be a National Career Readiness Certificate proctor and have the service available at each school location.
 These partners, along with staff from Iowa WORKS, proctor the National Career Readiness Certificate testing in the high schools.

-A partnership with the GAP/PACE programs at Southwestern Community College have played a key role in enrolling more individuals into training services.
+A partnership with the GAP/PACE programs out of Iowa Valley Community College District and Indian Hills Community College have played a key role in enrolling more individuals into training services.
 These programs provide financial assistance for short-term training and career pathways.
 With shrinking funding in the WIOA Title I programs, the GAP/PACE program has picked up the shortage of training dollars and prevented an additional reduction in individuals being trained.
 In turn this has allowed the One-Stop center to provide other services that would otherwise not have been offered.